Out of the darkness

 An Exhibition of Youth Perspectives on Tairāwhiti in a Changing Climate

-Thank you to the community for joining us for the launch of our photographic exhibition on February 11, 2025, at the Midway surf club.
-With 22 black-and-white photos and quotes from our research, ‘Out of the Darkness’ reveals how climate change is shaping the lives of local rangatahi in Tairāwhiti Gisborne.
-It showcases their courage, strength, resilience and passion.
+With 24 black-and-white photos and quotes from our research, ‘Out of the Darkness’ reveals how climate change is shaping the lives of local rangatahi in Tairāwhiti Gisborne.

 An Exhibition of Youth Perspectives on Tairāwhiti in a Changing Climate